Consortium of European Research Libraries: Heritage of the Printed Book Database

-The Heritage of the Printed Book Database, formerly the Hand Press Book Database, as of May 2024 contained almost 5 million entries for books printed during the hand press era, from the introduction of printing technology to Europe around 1450 to the mid-19th century, with descriptions facilitating comparison of variant versions.
-At that time 41 institutions had contributed entries, which are primarily based on examination of the item rather than on retroconversion of earlier bibliographic entries.
+The Heritage of the Printed Book Database, formerly the Hand Press Book Database, as of May 2024 contained over 6 million entries for books printed during the hand press era, from the introduction of printing technology to Europe in around 1455 to around 1830, with descriptions facilitating comparison of variant versions.
+Over 22 institutions have contributed entries, which are primarily based on examination of the item rather than on retroconversion of earlier bibliographic entries.
 The database is continuously updated, primarily by member institutions.
+Access to the HPB database is free.